- Many fantastic Greek

 - French Polynesia: Matira Beach, Bora

-- One Foot Island Beach, islet of Aitutaki Island, the Cook
+- One Foot Island Beach, islet of Aitutaki Island.
+Listed as one of the 'Unforgettable

 - South coast of Ofu Island, American Samoa.
-A wonderful landscape
+A dramatic landscape

 - Lefaga Beaches and Aleipata Beach, Upolu island, Western Samoa.

-Little known but one of the cutest beaches in the South
+Relatively unknown but one of the prettiest beaches in the South

 - Ha'apai Beach, Foa

 island, Ha'apai islands, Tonga.
-Low cost with the friendly locals.
+Some of the least expensive destinations

 - Indonesia: Bali's beaches range from big and busy with surfing (Kuta) to calm resorts with outdoor dining (Jimbaran), but there's plenty to do, culture too!

-- Tanzania: Zanzibar's best beaches are on the north and east coasts, though experienced travellers often enjoy neighbouring Mafia Island's isolation.
+- Tanzania: Zanzibar's best beaches are on the north and east coasts, but some prefer neighbouring Mafia Island's solitude.

-A perfect way to end the holiday after doing a Tanzania wildlife safari.
+A great way to wind down after a Tanzania wildlife safari.

-USA: Florida's beaches are overheating now on east and west shores; the Keys are getting uncomfortably humid and storms start stirring up the waters and blow-drying the coast.
+USA: Florida's beaches are in full swing now on east and west shores and the Keys - which are hot, small and sticky.

 - UK: The shores are craggily attractive, the water temperature is tolerable now and British beaches are looking tempting, especially those on the warm south coast such as Dorset and Cornwall.